 Children are cared for in a clean and comfortable environment.
 They are beginning to understand the importance of good hygiene through regularly reinforced routines, such as washing their hands after going to the toilet and before and after meals.
-A sick child and exclusion policy is in place which helps to protect children from cross infection.
+A sick child and exclusion policy is in place and the use of individual towels helps to protect children from cross infection.
 Children's health and well-being is safeguarded in an emergency situation through prior written consent from parents being sought.

-Children are suitably nourished and are provided with frequent drinks.
-They are offered a choice of snacks and meals which include fresh fruit and vegetables, pasta, bread sticks and crackers.
+Children are well nourished and are provided with frequent drinks to keep them hydrated.
+They are offered a choice of snacks and homemade meals which include fresh fruit and vegetables, rice, chicken and pasta, toast and crackers.

 Children take part in beneficial physical activity outdoors.
-For example, they make good use of the garden to play football, to run around and to jump off the low step and regularly visit the park so they can run, use the slide and the swings and refine their physical skills.
+For example, they regularly visit the park so they can run, use the slide and the swings and refine their physical skills.
+They walk to and from the toddler group and local school.